 R, the flow into the moulin is fixed, h and the diameter of the output conduit will have an initial condition.

-The objective is to see how, with a fixed flow rate, the water level evolve in the moulin and identify different variation and there timescale.
+The objective is to see how, with a fixed flow rate, the water level evolve in the moulin and identify different variation and the timescale.
 This will permits to identify patterns potentially visible in data taken in the moulins on the GrIS, and differentiate it with recharge variation.
 One of the goals is to see if the system reaches equilibrium, as it is currently assumed.

 Timeline: